alexbfree/thesis/src/chapter-10.md

 |:--|
 | This diagram shows how most common personal data types handled today can be mapped to more relatable _life information_ concepts.
 These life concepts (exemplified where possible) can make data meaningful to individuals, and can help them find value in their data [[5.4.3](#5.4.3.1)].|

-### Design Insight 2: Personal Data Needs to be United and Unified
+### Principle 2: Personal Data Needs to be United and Unified

 | **<a name="insight-2">INSIGHT 2</a>: Data Needs to be United and Unified** |
 |:-------------------------------------------------|